ramarao05/awsservicebroker/README.md

 <h1> awsservicebroker Implementation with Openshift v311 </h1>

-In AWS::  Perform/Gather Following information
+### In AWS::  Perform/Gather Following information
    Create user with admin priviliges along with programatic access login to AWS Console with above created user
-Gather the below information for future steps in this Demo.
-<h1> Your accountID, VPC,  Access Key and Secret Key </h1>
+   Gather the below information for future steps in this Demo Your accountID, VPC,  Access Key and Secret Key

-#Pre-req steps using cloud formation templates
+### Pre-req steps using cloud formation templates
 Use cloud formation tempaltes to create stacks for Broker Database to maintain the AWS SB actions and Roles to allow you to create resources by any User

 1. upload "prerequisites.yaml" to create stack